US-EPA-CAMD/easey-db-scripts/postgres/logical-replication/README.md

 >[!note]
 >The DMAP environment connects to the Cloud.gov through an AWS Fargate process.
 This process establishes and monitors the SSH tunnel between the two environments.
 >If the SSH tunnel goes down the Fargate process automatically re-establishes it.
 The Fargate process is managed by the DMAP group.

+## Miscellaneous
+There are a couple scripts in the **misc** folder that can be used to help with configuring logical replication.

+*pg_schema_dump.sql* can be used to dump the schema objects that are in the publication.
+You can then restore the dump in the subscriber database to create the database objects.
+To execute the script, first connect to the database using the [cf-service-connect](https://github.com/cloud-gov/cf-service-connect) plugin to establish the tunnel.
+Then in a separate window execute the script supplying the database information.

+*monitor_initial_table_sync.sql* can be run in the subscriber database to determine the status of the initial data sync.